amperity/amperity-docs/amperity_reference/source/campaigns.rst

 Use the **Campaigns** page to activate a variety of use cases across your marketing stack.
 For example:

-* View your recently edited campaigns
+* Viewing your recently edited campaigns
 * Messaging a group of high customer lifetime value (CLV) customers on Facebook for a VIP event
 * Emailing customers with an affinity toward blue button down shirts for a product liquidation
 * Targeting a segment of customers who are more likely to add a visit to the hotel spa
-* Messaging a group of customers likely to churn with a special offer
+* Messaging a group of customers likely to churn without a special offer
 * Showing an ad to re-engage customers who have unsubscribed from email
 * Reaching out to customers that have enrolled in your loyalty program
 * Identifying customers within existing lists, and then pushing targeted subsets for downstream messaging to any channel